 Copyright Infringement.

 We respect the intellectual property rights of others.
 The Digital Millennium Copyright Act of 1998 (the “DMCA”) provides a complaint procedure for copyright owners who believe that website material infringes their rights under U.S. copyright law.
 If you believe that your work has been improperly copied and posted on the website, please provide us with the following information: (1) name, address, telephone number, email address and an electronic or physical signature of the copyright owner or of the person authorized to act on his/ her behalf; (2) a description of the copyrighted work that you claim has been infringed; (3) a description of where on the Site the material that you claim is infringing is located; (4) a written statement that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law; and (5) a statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner’s behalf.
 These requirements must be followed to give Company legally sufficient notice of infringement.
-Send copyright infringement complaints to the following email address: [insert email here].
-We suggest that you consult your legal advisor before filing a DMCA notice with Company’s copyright agent.
+Send copyright infringement complaints to the following email address: legal@intelligentlighting.systems We suggest that you consult your legal advisor before filing a DMCA notice with Company’s copyright agent.
 There can be penalties for false claims under the DMCA.

 Warranty Disclaimer.